Symantec Encryption Management Server (AKA PGP Server) uses clustering for redundancy and additional functionality.

 Each SSL certificate MUST be current rather than expired.

 Each SSL certificate MUST be from a recognized certificate authority.
 Also verify that the Root and Intermediate CA certificates that your client certificate is issued under is imported into the Trusted Keys section of the Symantec Encryption Management Server (previously PGP Universal Server).
-If you are using a Symantec certificate on any of the servers please see TECH194325 for a known issue related to using these certificates.
+For more information on using TLS certificates with Symantec Encryption Management Server, see the following article:

 If you are using self-signed certificates, you will want to export the public portion of each server's certificate and then import that into the Trusted Keys store on each server.